lorensen/VTKExamples/src/VTKBook/Chapter7.md

 One solution to this problem is to sort the polygons from back to front and then render them in this order.
 Typically, this must be done in software requiring additional computational overhead.
 Sorting also interferes with actor properties (such as specular power), which are typically sent to the graphics engine just before rendering the actor's polygons.
 Once we start mixing up the polygons of different actors, we must make sure that the correct actor properties are set for each polygon rendered.

 Another solution is to store more than one set of RGBAZ values in the frame buffer.
 This is costly because of the additional memory requirements, and is still limited by the number of RGBAZ values you can store.
-Some new techniques use a combination of multiple RGBAZ value storage and multipass rendering to yield correct results with a minimum performance hit \[Hodges92\] .
+Some new techniques use a combination of multiple RGBAZ value storage and multipass rendering to yield correct results with a minimum performance hit <em style="color:blue;background-color: white">\[Hodges92\]</em> .

 The second technical problem with rendering transparent objects occurs less frequently, but can still have disastrous effects.
 In certain applications, such as volume rendering, it is desirable to have thousands of polygons with small alpha values.
 If the RGBA quad is stored in the frame buffer as four eight-bit values, then the round-off can accumulate over many polygons, resulting in gross errors in the output image.
 This may be less of a problem in the future if graphics hardware begins to store 16 or more bits per component for texture and the frame buffer.